 Level Marks Explanation 1 1-2 The consequence is described simply or very generally.
-The information about the consequence is general and shows limited knowledge and understanding of the Soviet invasion of Afghanistan in 1979.
+The information about the consequence is general and shows limited knowledge and understanding of a consequence of the Soviet invasion of Afghanistan in 1979.
 2 3-4 Features of the Soviet invasion of Afghanistan in 1979 are analysed to explain a consequence.
-Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of the consequences of the Soviet invasion of Afghanistan in 1979.
+Specific information is included to support the explanation of the consequence, showing good knowledge and understanding of a consequence of the Soviet invasion of Afghanistan in 1979.

 - The Soviet invasion of Afghanistan in 1979 was criticised across the world.
-Gorbachev withdrew Soviet soldiers from the region in 1989, and this defeat made the USSR look weak. - The war cost the USSR billions and had a negative impact on the Soviet economy, which was already in a poor state due to the Second Cold War and the ending of Détente. - Write a narrative account analysing the key events that led to the fall of the Berlin Wall in 1989.
+Gorbachev withdrew Soviet soldiers from the region in 1989, and this defeat made the USSR look weak. - 2 Write a narrative account analysing the key events that led to the fall of the Berlin Wall in 1989.
+(8)